Translator

 Work experience

-Some translation agencies offer internships and work placements, which is a good way of getting experience and finding out whether you would enjoy the career.
+It is possible to get an internship with a translation agency, which is a good way of gaining experience and finding out whether you would enjoy the career.

 Other useful experience includes language and translating projects from your undergraduate or postgraduate qualifications, examples of how you've used your other language(s) in practice, or any other work you've carried out in a foreign language.

-It may be possible to undertake voluntary translation work for organisations such as Translators without Borders and UN Volunteers.
+It may be possible to undertake voluntary translation work for organisations such as Translators without Borders and UN Volunteers (through their online volunteering service).

 If you have a particular sector in which you'd like to translate, such as healthcare, community work, technical or law, it's useful to have some work experience that demonstrates your skills and knowledge of the area.
 Copywriting experience can also be also helpful.